amillerb/fta-liftandshift-dcmigration/doc/devops-iac-migration.md

 #### [prev](./devops-iac-testing.md) | [home](./welcome.md)

+This section outlines the recommended migration steps to execute an Azure DevOps Pipeline for the deployment of servers.

-## 1 Pipeline Execution for Migration
+## 1 Pre-Requisites
+Please refer to the [Milestone: Redeployment/Rehosting of Migration Waves](./devops-iac-redeployment.md) page in order to have the correct setup for this deployment.
+> Note: The assessment CSV acts as the source of deployment information for the migration wave execution via the Azure Pipeline.
+Please ensure that once the CSVs are created that the unscoped VMs from the `All_Assessed_Machines.csv` and `All_Assessed_Disks.csv` files are manually omitted.

 ### 1.1\.
 Example Pipeline Stages for Migration utilizing the provided [template](../pipelines/rehost/migration-pipeline.yml).
 - Setup Cutover Window within the pipeline
-    - Ensure that there is already a backup of the servers before cutover
+    - Ensure that there is a backup of the servers before cutover
 - Initialize Migration
     - Declare input parameters and modify Target Subscription
 - Start Migration
-    - Migrate via IaC in specified waves (non-prod to prod as recommended path)
+    - Migrate via pipeline specifications in migration waves
 - Have rollback plan ready for execution if needed (send traffic to previous server)

 ## 2 Pipeline Execution for Rehost/Redeployment
-This section covers utilizing Azure Pipelines to execute Powershell scripts to create the environment to rehost the VMs within.
+This section covers utilizing Azure Pipelines to execute Powershell scripts to create the environment to rehost the VMs within the specified Azure environment.

 > Note: Guidance for utilizing 3rd Party Orchestration Engines (Optional) can be found [here](https://github.com/Azure/fta-live-iac#other-orchestrators)